- Military Life Cycle

 Know the symptoms

-Don’t ignore the signs of stress.
-It can affect your performance and safety.
-These are a few of the symptoms:
+Don’t ignore the signs of negative stress.
+It can impact not only your personal performance and safety, but also the safety of those around you.
+Here are a few of the symptoms:

 - Problems sleeping